Vuillecard/Vuillecard/README.md

 [![](https://img.shields.io/badge/-Linkedin-000?&logo=Linkedin)](https://www.linkedin.com/in/pierre-vuillecard-b5326b195/)
 [![](https://img.shields.io/badge/-📧%20pivuil@gmail.com-000)](mailto:pivuil@gmail.com)

-👤 I am a computational engineer freshly graduated from EPFL, Switzerland.
+### About me
+👤 I am a PhD student from EPFLxIdiap, Switzerland.
+I am working on computer vision with applications in temporal nonverbal facial behavior recognition such as head pose, gaze, facial expression, head gestures, ...

-🧑‍🎓 Bachelor in mathematics and master in computational science

-🧠 I am interested in Deep Learning and Optimization algorithms with applications in Computer vision.
+🧑‍🎓 Bachelor in mathematics and master in computational science at EPFL 🧠 I am interested in Deep Learning with applications in Computer Vision.

-💥 Looking to work on exciting projects

 🔎 Find a non-exhaustive list of skills and projects.